 North American electrical codes require that if a branch circuit has a motor, it must also have a short-circuit protective device and a disconnecting device in addition to the motor starter.
 If a short-circuit condition occurs, additional protection is required in the form of a fuse or a circuit breaker.
 When the disconnecting device, a short-circuit protective device, and a motor starter are integrated as an assembly, it is called a combination starter.

-- Fused Disconnects: For cost reasons, fused disconnect switches are preferred over circuit breakers.
-Time delay fuses permit carrying heavy loads for a short time and provide long-term overload protection.
-They also have current-limiting capabilities (clearing high values of short-circuit current).
+- Fused Disconnects: Time delay fuses permit carrying heavy loads for a short time and provide long-term overload protection.
+They have current-limiting capabilities.

-- Circuit Breakers: Circuit breakers are more convenient but at a higher price.
+- Circuit Breakers: More convenient but at a higher price.
 They provide a means for disconnecting a motor and starter from the power and protecting the branch circuit from excessive current..

 There are three voltage classes: low (under 600 V), medium (600 through 15,000 V), and high (over 15,000 V).
 The three construction types are molded case, insulated case, and low-voltage power.
 The breakers trip, or disconnect, when the current exceeds the breaker rating following a time delay.